UCSF-CBI/c4/docs/howto/gui-x11fwd.md

 DISPLAY=''
 ```

-then you don't have an local X server setup and the below will _not_ work.
+then you don't have a local X server set up and the below will _not_ work.